W R Burner (Minister of the Gospel)

-A Bible commentary noted: The wrath is not the revelation of a future judgment of God or of the Great Tribulation (spoken of in the Book of Revelations), but a present revelation that parallels the present revelation of God's righteous.
-Ungodliness is failure in the religious realm (which we are presently experiencing).
-Unrighteousness is failure in the moral sphere of injustice toward man (which is very much in evidence).
+It was noted that wrath is not the revelation of a future judgment of God or of the Great Tribulation (spoken of in the Book of Revelations), but a present revelation that parallels the present revelation of God's righteous.
+Ungodliness is failure in the religious realm (which we are presently experiencing); and unrighteousness is failure in the moral sphere of injustice toward man (which is very much in evidence).

-A Sunday school commentary noted: It is estimated that the average duration of the world's great civilizations has been about 200 years.
+It was noted the estimated average duration of the world's great civilizations has been about 200 years.
 A study of these civilizations reveals their mortality was not due to lack of mental ability but to moral degeneration.

 A spoiled generation no longer thirsts for righteousness but unrighteousness; with its moral compass no longer functioning as it once did.
-For such a generation to register a proper course it needs to be zero in on the Word of God; lack of such contributes to allowing immorality to prevail, without restraint.
+For such a generation to register a proper course it needs to be zero in on the Word of God; lack of such allows immorality to prevail, without restraint.

 Scripture reveals: Be not conformed to this world but be you transformed by the renewing of your mind, that you may prove what is that good and acceptable, and perfect will of God (Romans 12:2).